Wood Chips & Firewood

 Can I get a half load?

 Yes!
-Our trucks are sometimes half partially full.
+Our trucks are sometimes half or partially full.
 This may be slightly over half or slightly under in quantity.
-Delivery Fees are $30.00 and are collected by cash, check or card at time of service.
+Delivery Fees are $60.00 and are collected by cash, check, or card at the time of service.
 This fee includes delivery and material.
 Card payments will incur a 3%. convenience fee.
-The $30.00 fee is due whether full or partial load is desired.
+The $60.00 fee is due whether the full or partial load is desired.

 Can I request 'no leaves'?

-Most arborist load contain a mix of foliage and branch/log chips.
-This mixture is what jump starts the composting action.
+Most arborist loads contain a mix of foliage and branch/log chips.
+This mixture is what jump-starts the hyphal network action.
 Find out more about the value of our chips vs. the competition in the link above.

 I only want 'clean wood chips'.